loculus-project/loculus/backend/README.md

 ## Logs

-The backend stores its logs in `./log/backend.log`, relative to the working directory.
+The backend writes logs to stdout and stores them logs in `./log/backend.log`, relative to the working directory.
 Details on potential problems are most likely found there.
 In the Docker container, the logs can be found in `/workspace/log/backend.log`.